-As the world switches away from internal combustion engine (ICE) cars, many people are starting to experience EVs for the first time, driving them, but also charging.
-Compared to the familiar gasoline or diesel pump, an EV charging station might seem complex and daunting.
-To help you navigate through all these new developments, this article answers the 7 most asked questions about charging an electric car.
+As the world switches away from internal combustion engines (ICE) cars, many people are starting to experience electric cars for the first time, both driving and charging them.
+And compared to the ever so familiar petrol pump, an electric car charging station can seem quite complex and daunting.
+To help you navigate through all these new developments, this article answers seven of the most frequently asked questions about charging electric cars.

-Charging via a home EV charging station (or charging on the go) works differently.
-While it depends on the charging station, generally, the process is as follows:
+Charging at home via a home charging station and charging at a charging station on the go works quite differently.
+Whilst it can differ from station to station, the general process is as follows:

-Identify yourself to the charging station – this may be through a mobile app, an RFID tag or card, or even using a contactless credit or debit card.
+Identify yourself to the charging station: this may be through a mobile app, an RFID tag or card, or even using contactless credit or debit card.

-Plug the charging cable into the vehicle and the station.
-Some stations come with built-in cables, in which case you can plug that directly into your car.
+Plug the charging cable into the vehicle and the station: some stations come with built-in cables, in which case, you can plug directly into your car.

-Charge.
-You should see confirmation through your vehicle’s display as well as the charger’s indicator lights.
+Begin charging: you should see confirmation that you are charging on your vehicle's display and the charging stations indicator lights.

-However, manual authentication may soon be a thing of the past.
-A new international standard known as Plug & Charge (ISO 15118) provides a direct communication interface between chargers and EVs, allowing a charger to automatically recognize and identify your car.
-With Plug & Charge, payment is arranged automatically, meaning users only need to plug their vehicle in to start charging.
+However, this manual authentication process may soon be a thing of the past.
+A new international standard known as Plug & Charge (ISO 15118) provides a direct communication interface between chargers and EVs, allowing a charging station to automatically recognise and identify your car.

-How do you pay for electric car charging?
+How do you pay for charging an electric car?

-When charging from your home network, the electricity used by your EV will simply be added to your electric bill.
-On a public charger, payment depends on your mobility service provider.
+When charging at home, the electricity used by your electric car will simply be added onto your next electricity bill.
+When using a public charger, payment depends on your mobile service provider.
 Often, charging costs are added to a monthly bill based on a contract or subscription, or, in some cases, can be paid on the spot by card.

 2. What powers electric car charging stations?